Government | Residents | Business | Visitors | Search | Directory | Feedback | HOME

 Individual Personal Property

 The Individual Personal Property Division appraises personal property belonging to individuals.
-Assets which are taxable include:
+Taxable assets include:

-If you have questions pertaining to assets you should list on your personal property rendition, please contact us at 316-660-9110 or e-mail us.
+If you have questions pertaining to assets you should list on your personal property rendition, please contact us at 316-660-9000 or email us.

-Article 11, Section 1 of the Kansas Constitution classifies personal property into classes for the purpose of assessment.
-Click here for tangible personal property subclasses.
+Article 11, Section 1 of the Kansas Constitution classifies personal property into the following classes for the purpose of assessment:

 The assessment rate for individual personal property is 30% of the appraised value, except for truck beds, which are on schedule 5 at 25% of the appraised value.
 Manufactured housing is assessed at 11.5% of the appraised value.